thysultan/Ally/README.md

 }
 ```

-Class instances are created when invoked, implicity invoking the constructor of the instance.
+Class instances are created when invoked.
+Parameters are passed to class like functions.

 ```
 let person = new Person(10, 1989)